"Our kids loved meeting with you! We had a great time and already look forward to having you back next year." —Matt Reed, 1st Grade Teacher

 What to expect

 My presentations are 45-60 minutes in length for elementary-aged children, usually in a classroom or library setting.
 I start with a short talk about what I do as an author/illustrator, showing a few steps from my process in a slide show—as well as several drawings from when I was a young artist.
 Then I'll draw (sometimes asking a few students to come up to draw as well) and I'll read from my books.
 There's time for questions throughout and I'm pretty flexible if you'd like me to speak to something in particular—a current lesson plan tied to writing for instance.
 I live in the Boston area but will travel.
-For instance I recently visited four Ohio elementary schools; click here to see photos from that trip.
+For instance I visited four Ohio elementary schools; click here to see photos from that trip.
+Or check out this nice review from a recent visit closer to home in Brookline, Mass.

 Book sales make my visit more valuable to students.
 Offering books for sale promotes literacy because they can inspire kids to keep reading, writing and drawing.
 After all, they've just met a person who does it for a living!
 If selling books is something you'd like to have as part of my visit, your local independent bookstore can sell books at a discount for our event.
 Once the books are ordered and received, I will sign them as part of my visit.
 Admittedly, these sales can be a good deal of work; consider asking your PTA to help—they may even organize the entire sale on your behalf.
 You might also consider using bulkbookstore.com as they allow you to buy my books (25 copies or more) wholesale.
 In addition, I have an order form I can send to you to send home to parents.